porplax/jellyfish-rs/README.md

 - **Set width and height to your monitor's spec** (*any higher is useless*)

 ## 📃to-do list📃 <a name = "to-do"></a>
-- [ ] Create a automated installation script for circuitpython.
+- [ ] Automated installation script for circuitpython.
-- [ ] Create a contribution section.
+- [ ] Contribution section.
+- [ ] Detailed step-by-step tutorial with pictures.

 ### detailed optimization list
 - [X] Pre-allocation of Vectors.